qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 ### UPI

-One thing I learned during my travels between OSs is that consistency is everything.
+One thing I learned during my travels between OSs: consistency is everything.

 Most operating systems seem to, at least, keep a consistent interface between themselves and binaries / applications.
-They do this by keeping consistent APIs (Application Programmer Interfaces) and ABIs (Application Binary Interfaces).
-If you take a binary from a really old version of Linux and run or build it on a bran-spanking new install of Linux, it will likely *Just Work™*.
+They do this by keeping consistent APIs (Application Programming Interfaces) and ABIs (Application Binary Interfaces).
+If you take a binary from a really old version of Linux and run or build it on a brand-spanking new install of Linux, it will likely *Just Work™*.
 This is great for applications and developers of applications.
-Vendors can build binaries for distribution and worry less about their product working when it gets out in the wild (Sure this binary built in 2016 will run on RedHat AS2.1!!).
+Vendors can build binaries for distribution and worry less about their product working when it gets out in the wild (sure this binary built in 2016 will run on RedHat AS2.1!!).

-With all this catering to applications and developers, one would think that a similar level of attention would be applied to the *users* of the applications and systems: User Program Interface (UPI) as I like to call it!
+With all this catering to applications and developers, one would think that a similar level of attention would be applied to the *users* of the applications and systems: User Program Interfaces (UPI) as I like to call them!

-A good example of poor UPI is (was?) `ifconfig(8)` on Linux.
-From a users perspective, `ifconfig` a command to "configure network interface parameters" should work on ... well... network interfaces!
+A good example of a poor UPI is (was?) `ifconfig(8)` on Linux.
+From a user's perspective, `ifconfig`, a command to "configure network interface parameters" should work on... well, network interfaces!
-This includes wireless, hardired, cell based... etc.
+This includes wireless, hard-wired, cell based... etc.

 On Linux, however, this is no longer the case (at least for some devices).

 This inconsistency seems to have come to be when Linux started getting wireless support.
-For some reason someone (vendors maybe?) decided that `ifconfig` wasn't a good place to let users interact with their wireless device.
+For some reason someone (vendors, maybe?) decided that `ifconfig` wasn't a good place to let users interact with their wireless device.
 Maybe they felt their device was special?
 Maybe there were technical reasons?
-Bottom line is, someone decided to create a new utility to manage a wireless device... and then another one came along... pretty soon there was `iwconfig(8)`, `iw(8)`, `ifconfig(8)`, some funky thing that let windows drivers interface with Linux..  and one called `ip(8)` I am sure there are others I am forgetting... but I prefer to forget.
+The bottom line is, someone decided to create a new utility to manage a wireless device... and then another one came along... pretty soon there was `iwconfig(8)`, `iw(8)`, `ifconfig(8)`, some funky thing that let windows drivers interface with Linux..  and one called `ip(8)` I am sure there are others I am forgetting, but I prefer to forget.
 I have moved onto greener pastures and the knowledge of these programs no longer serves me.